Panic button with 24/7 assistance

-AfriForum is proud to announce that the current AfriForum 911 emergency services, that we have been offering for many years for free to AfriForum members, has now been expanded to include a free cell phone panic button.
-Where members had to request help in case of emergencies from AfriForum 911 until now, help can be provided quicker simply by pressing a button on your cell phone.
+AfriForum is proud to announce that the current AfriForum 911 emergency services, that we have been offering for many years for free to AfriForum members, have now been expanded to include a free cell phone panic button.
+Where members until now had to request help in case of emergencies from AfriForum 911, help can be provided quicker simply by pressing a button on your cell phone.

-To make use of the best technology available, AfriForum decided to offer the emergency button and emergency service in cooperation with a company that has a proven track record: TrackBox Technologies.
-TrackBox’s current emergency partners include the SAPS, the Hawks, the K9 Unit, 10111 centres, Netcare 911, ER24 the Fire and Rescue Departments, advanced life support, the Ethekwini Municipality and the City of Cape Town.
+To harness the best available technology, AfriForum decided to offer the emergency button and emergency service in cooperation with a company that has a proven track record: TrackBox Technologies.
+TrackBox’s current emergency partners include the SAPS’s national and provincial structures, the Hawks, the K9 Unit, 10111 centres, Netcare 911 air and road ambulances, the fire and rescue departments, advanced life support, the Ethekwini Municipality and the City of Cape Town.

-The AfriForum 911 TrackBox app is an emergency app that you can download to your smartphone and which turns your cell phone into an emergency panic button.
-The app connects you directly to any applicable provider anywhere in South Africa.
-Through the AfriForum 911 TrackBox app, service providers can reach you very quickly to provide you and your family with the care you need.
-TrackBox’s simple interface allows you to report suspicious activities as well as to add GPS supported alerts from wherever you are: You can be located and helped.
+The AfriForum 911 app is an emergency app that you can download to your smartphone and which turns your cell phone into an emergency panic button.
+The app connects you directly to any applicable service provider anywhere in South Africa.
+Through the AfriForum 911 app, service providers can reach you very quickly to provide you and your family with the care you need.
+TrackBox’s simple interface allows you to report suspicious activities as well as to add GPS-supported alerts from wherever you are: you can be located and helped.
 Simply put, TrackBox receives important information that addresses your needs in solving the emergency situation.
-By using your information on TrackBox, the control room can transfer this information to emergency units to allow them to resolve your emergency in the most effective way.
+By using your information on TrackBox, the control room can transfer this information to emergency units to enable them to resolve your emergency in the most effective way.

-A panic button on your smart phone to report the following: attacks, hijackings, home burglaries, thefts, fire, medical emergencies.
+A panic button on your smartphone in case of attacks, hijackings, home burglaries, thefts, fire and medical emergencies;

 A Please call me function (a message is sent to the control room, after which the control room will call back within seconds);